 A national cancer research organisation that provides information to people affected by cancer.
 Has a helpful website and phone information service.

 Cancer Patients Aid Association

 Provides information and support to people with cancer.
-Has branches in several cities; website has local contact details.
+Has branches in several cities.
 Information on their website is in English.